IAS 37, decommissioning, processing and storage provisions, nuclear power generation, sensitivities

 The breakdown in the change in the cumulative fair value of Synatom’s assets is presented as follows:

-Given its time horizon and the many underlying inputs (in particular, better knowledge of the compatibility of gas infrastructures with hydrogen, and changes in French and European public policies), the Group will continue to assess the long-term scenario that will enable it to achieve carbon neutrality by 2050 on a regular basis.
+Given its time horizon and developments in the French and European public policies, the Group will continue to assess the long-term scenario that will enable it to achieve carbon neutrality by 2050 on a regular basis.
 These assessments will be accompanied by a review of the valuation of dismantling provisions.

 Dismantling and site rehabilitation work commenced in 2017 and focused on: managing site contamination; planning site wide environmental clean-up; the demolition and dismantling of all of the site’s industrial facilities, including the former power station; and ongoing aquifer pumping and designated earthworks within the mine to ensure mine floor and batter stability with a view to long-term rehabilitation into a pit lake.